thomas-chernaik/Mesh-processing-toolkit/faceindex2directededge/readme.txt

-The face to face index converter program can be built with the following steps:

-step 1:
-    Create the build directory and enter it e.g. mkdir build && cd build step 2:
-    run cmake
-        cmake ..
-step 3:
-    run make
-        make
-step 4:
-    run the program
-    option 1:
-        ./face2faceindex <path_to_.tri_file>
-    option2:
-        ./face2faceindex
-        the file will then be prompted

-the program will write to the same path but replace the .tri with .face
+The program will take in a faceindex file and output a directed edge file.
+If the mesh needs repair, the program may not output a file and will print an error to the console. the program will write to the same path but replace the .face with .diredge

+see the readme in the root directory for information on compiling the program. the program can be run with:
+./<path to faceindex2directededge> [path to file] if no file is given, the program will prompt the user for a file.